Kinds-of-Intelligence-CFI/animal-ai/docs/Arena-Object-Definitions.md

 ## Movable Objects

 _Movable_ objects can be easily moved by the agent or other objects.
-These objects can be pushed by the player/agent as the physics engine is enabled for these objects directly.
-Note that these objects have aliases (alternative names) for backwards compatibility with previous versions of AAI.
+These objects can be pushed by the player/agent as the physics engine is enabled for these objects.
+Note that some movable objects have aliases (alternative names, now deprecated) for backwards compatibility with previous versions of AAI.

 ### Light Block